poooi/poi/docs/plugin.md

     render: ->
       <h1>It works</h1>
 ```
-In index，following interfaces are available:
+In index, following interfaces are available:

 + HTML DOM API
-+ Chrome 43 browser JavaScript
++ Javascript in chrome 47
 + All functionality of Node.js
 + API exposed by poi